We’ve eaten soup in dozens of countries around the globe. Grab a spoon and slurp away as we reveal our picks for the 45 best soups in the world.

 32. Leberknödelsuppe (Germany)

 Not everybody loves liver.
 But those who do (like Daryl) will want to try Leberknödelsuppe at least once in their lives.
 The name of this German soup literally translates to Liver Dumpling Soup and that’s exactly what it is – soup with liver dumplings.
-Besides Germany, the soup is also a popular meal starter in Austria and the Czech Republic.
+Besides its home country where it’s a German food favorite, the soup is also a popular meal starter in Austria and the Czech Republic.

 Although Leberknödelsuppe has origins in Bavaria, we are yet to eat this soup in Germany.
 Instead, Daryl practically inhaled a bowl at a German-American restaurant in Buffalo.
 As for Mindi, she saved her appetite for Beef on Weck since she’s not a liver fan.